A simple prediction of the nonlinear matter power spectrum in Brans-Dicke gravity from linear theory: Introduction

-We demonstrate a hybrid technique, somewhat reminiscent of both rescaling and emulation, suited to extending existing predictors of $\GR$-$\LCDM$ to $\BD$-$\LCDM$.
-By carefully selecting the cosmological parameters $\params_\BD$ and $\params_\GR$, we \emph{map a given BD universe to a corresponding GR universe such that their cosmological evolutions are ``as similar as possible''}.
-This makes it possible to predict the \emph{non-linear} matter power spectrum boost $B = P_\BD/P_\GR \approx P_\BD^\lin/P_\GR^\lin$ using \emph{linear} power spectra from cheap Einstein-Boltzmann solvers, as we will verify by comparing it to the boost obtained from $N$-body simulations.
-In turn, we can predict the full $\BD$-$\LCDM$ power spectrum $P_\BD = B \cdot P_\GR$ by combining it with any existing high-quality emulator for $P_\GR$.
-This ``trick'' exploits the effort that has already gone into creating sophisticated $\GR$ emulators, and avoids duplicating this work for every alternative model to be explored.
-It could be a viable cheap route for constraining modified gravity theories with upcoming surveys \citep{fruscianteEuclidConstrainingLinearly,casas_linear_2017}.
+We demonstrate a hybrid technique, somewhat reminiscent of both rescaling and emulation, suited to extending existing predictors of GR-$\LCDM$ to BD-$\LCDM$.
+By carefully selecting the cosmological parameters $\params_\BD$ and $\params_\GR$, we map a given BD universe to a corresponding GR universe such that their cosmological evolutions are as similar as possible.
+This makes it possible to predict the nonlinear matter power spectrum boost $B = P_\BD/P_\GR \approx P_\BD^\lin/P_\GR^\lin$ using linear power spectra from cheap Einstein-Boltzmann solvers, which we verified by comparing it to the boost obtained from $N$-body simulations.
+In turn, we can predict the full BD-$\LCDM$ power spectrum $P_\BD = B \cdot P_\GR$ by combining it with any existing high-quality emulator for $P_\GR$.
+This ``trick'' exploits the effort that has already gone into creating sophisticated GR emulators, and avoids duplicating this work for every alternative model to be explored.
+It could be a viable cheap route for constraining MG theories with upcoming surveys \citep{fruscianteEuclidConstrainingLinearly,casas_linear_2017}.

-This paper is structured as follows. \Cref{sec:intro} is this introduction. \Cref{sec:bd} reviews the background cosmology and perturbation theory of BD (and thus GR). \Cref{sec:pipeline} describes our pipeline for the Einstein-Boltzmann solver and $N$-body simulations. \Cref{sec:parametrization} motivates the parametrization we use to compute the boost. \Cref{sec:results} shows the resulting linear and non-linear boost and compares it to older predictions. \Cref{sec:conclusions} concludes.
+The rest of this paper is structured as follows. \Cref{sec:bd} reviews the background cosmology and perturbation theory of BD (and thus GR). \Cref{sec:pipeline} describes our pipeline for the Einstein-Boltzmann solver and $N$-body simulations. \Cref{sec:parametrization} justifies the parameterization we use to compute the boost. \Cref{sec:results} shows the resulting linear and nonlinear boost and compares them to older predictions. \Cref{sec:conclusions} concludes.